Citizens' Councils: Political influence

 An Act to prohibit all interracial dancing, social functions, entertainments, athletic training, games, sports, or contests and other such activities; to provide for separate seating and other facilities for white and negroes [lower case in original] ...
 That all persons, firms, and corporations are prohibited from sponsoring, arranging, participating in or permitting on premises under their control ... such activities involving personal and social contact in which the participants are members of the white and negro races ...
 That white persons are prohibited from sitting in or using any part of seating arrangements and sanitary or other facilities set apart for members of the negro race.
-That negro persons are prohibited from sitting in or using any part of seating arrangements and sanitary or other facilities set apart for white persons.
+That negro persons are prohibited from sitting in or using any part of seating arrangements and sanitary or other facilities set apart for white persons.In 1964, the Councils' membership was said to be nearly all supporting Barry Goldwater.

 Major media outlets observed the support George Wallace received from groups such as White Citizens' Councils.
 It has been noted that members of such groups had permeated the Wallace campaign by 1968 and, while Wallace did not openly seek their support, he did not refuse it.